 This provides a way to have controlled shutdowns so that maintenance can be carried out without shutting off the boiler entirely.

+Also the burners can be used to operate at different loads.
 Water tube boilers are also provided with Programmable Logic Controller for controlling and maintaining proper functioning of the burners provided.

+They also control the super heater and feed water systems.
 As the volume of area of production of steam is less in water tube boiler the water tube boilers are able to produce high pressure steam and at a faster rate than the fire tube boiler.

+They can also produce super heated or saturated steam according to the design and the place where they are required.
+They are able to operate at higher pressure.
 The water tube boiler can be constructed to use high-ash fuels in conjunction with the soot blowers and proper Ash handling and flue gas cleanup equipment to maintain environmental regulations.

 Disadvantages